dgmd-e-17/Search-and-Rescue-in-DuckieTown/README.md

 <a id="proposal"></a>
 ### Proposal presentation

 [This video shows our project proposal](https://drive.google.com/file/d/1viS06114cGnm_ffIdsgWONALd-dSAewz/view?usp=sharing).
-This is the video shown during the initial proposals presentations.
+This is the video shown during the initial proposal presentations.

 Also, a detailed version with only [the slides of the proposal can be found here.](https://docs.google.com/presentation/d/1ApG4v_wA1hNNz_CjFQiBxmGrkqtl3VUr9AUES8yy6bY/edit?usp=sharing)